mzimmer52/Capstone-Project/README.md

 <img src="Images/importances">

 ## Not surprisingly, the actual results for each event were the most important regarding the prediction to which class an athlete belonged to.
-The weight, age, and height were not a important.
+The weight, age, and height were not as important.

+# Conclusion

+## In the end, I was able to build a very accurate model with the help of Keras Tuner and neural networks.
+Looking at the confusion matrix, a majority of the mistaken predictions were only one class off, and there were no cases such as someone ranked in the range 17,500-20,000 being ranked in the top 10 or top 50.
+I would recommend anyone using this dataset to place more of an importance on the actual results for each event, as opposed to an athletes height, weight, or age.

+# Future Research

+## Some interesting follow up projects could include looking at where each athlete is from, and looking at trends in strength/event scores for each region in the world.
+More research could also be done on why the 20.3 has the highest feature importance amongst all the other events.